aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 **Agenda**

-1. Determine if have already enabled Security Hub, Config, and GuardDuty - 5 min
+1. Determine if have already enabled Security Hub, Config, GuardDuty, and IAM Access Analyzer - 5 min
 2. Deploy workshop CloudFormation stack  - 10 min

-## Determine if you have enabled Security Hub, Config, and GuardDuty.
+## Determine if you have enabled Security Hub, Config, GuardDuty, and IAM Access Analyzer.
-Config, Security Hub, and GuardDuty must be enabled in the account and region you are conducting this workshop in.
+Config, Security Hub, GuardDuty, and IAM Access Analyzer must be enabled in the account and region you are conducting this workshop in.
 The CloudFormation template that sets up the workshop has the option to enable all of this for you.
 If you choose for that to happen, and these services are already enabled, the template will fail.

 In order to correctly perform the next step, you must confirm the status of each of these services.
-If you already know the status, such as a fresh account provided by AWS for this workshop, proceed to the next section.
+If you already know the status, such as a fresh account provided by AWS for this workshop, proceed to the [Deploy workshop CloudFormation stack](#deploy-workshop-cloudformation-stack) section.

 ![AWS Console](./images/01-aws-console.png)

-1. From the **AWS Console** click **Services** in the top left corner

-2. Type **Config** in the search bar, and select **Config** from the list.
+1. In the **AWS Console** unified search box enter **Config** and select **Config** from the **Services** section..

-3. If you see **Get started** in the center of the page, Config is **not** enabled.
+2. If you see **Get started** in the center of the page, Config is **not** enabled.

     ??? info  "Optional Step: Click here for instructions on how to manually enable and set up AWS Config."